 #23, #24, #25, #26

-Adults possess 4 canine teeth on either side of our incisor teeth (2 on the top and 2 on the bottom).
-Canine teeth are much more sharp and precise than our other teeth to help us tear apart dense foods like meats and fibrous vegetables.
+We Adults possess 4 canine teeth on either side of our incisor teeth (2 on the top and 2 on the bottom).
+These are much more sharp and precise than our other teeth.
+Function of Canines is to help us tear apart dense foods like meats and fibrous vegetables.

 5 Ways to Improve Dental Health